Hyperledger-TWGC/FAQ/README.md

 # TWGC-FAQ
 Frequently asked questions (FAQ) or Questions and Answers (Q&A), are listed questions and answers, all supposed to be commonly asked in some context, and pertaining to a particular topic.
 The format is commonly used on email mailing lists and other online forums, where certain common questions tend to recur.

-TWGC FAQ is maintained by TWGC "Development and Innovation" sub-group.
-Historically it resides in https://wiki.hyperledger.org/display/TWGC/FAQ.

 ## General
 **Q: `Hyperledger`和`Ethereum`的区别是什么？为什么这么多企业用`Hyperledger`而不是`Ethereum`？**